memagu/curricula-vitae/output/software_engineer/Melker_Widén_CV.md

 ## Lunds Tekniska Högskola (LTH), Lund University, Civilingenjör (Master of Science in Engineering) in Computer Engineering in Computer Engineering

 - Aug 2024 – May 2029
+- Currently pursuing an integrated Bachelor's and Master's program in Computer Engineering, leading to a Civilingenjör (Master of Science in Engineering)

 ## Anna Whitlocks gymnasium (Anna Whitlock's high school), High School Diploma in Natural Sciences - Life Science profile

 - Aug 2021 – May 2023
 - Grades: 21.56/22.5 merit points.
-- Nominated participant, Molecular Frontiers symposium, 2022.
+- Nominated participant, Molecular Frontiers symposium: A Nano Focus on Quantum Material, 2022.
 - Awarded a prestigious stipend, recognizing the top 3 of over 700 graduates for exceptional analytical abilities, teamwork, and other key strengths.

 # Experience